European shares led higher by Italy banks, miners

 * Nestle lower as shares go ex dividend

-* SAP recovers after mixed update (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development)
+* SAP recovers after mixed update (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
+Adds details, updates prices)

 By Danilo Masoni and Alistair Smout

-MILAN/LONDON, April 11 European shares rose on Monday, reversing earlier losses thanks in part to gains in Italian banks and mining stocks.
+MILAN/LONDON, April 11 European shares were higher on Monday, reversing earlier losses, helped by gains in Italian banks and mining stocks.

-The pan-European FTSEurofirst 300 index was up 0.6 percent at 1,311.61 points by 1348 GMT, after advancing 1.2 percent in the previous session.
+The pan-European FTSEurofirst 300 index had risen 0.8 percent to 1,314.42 points by 1109 GMT, after gaining 1.2 percent in the previous session.
 In spite of the gains the index is down almost 9 percent so far this year.

 "(There) seems to be a reaction to central bank news surrounding the creation of a recapitalisation fund in Italy to shore up the banks," said James Helliwell, Head of Markets, Lex van Dam Trading Academy.